-1 Module name 48081 Advanced Module 20 ECTS 2 Courses / rectures No courses / lectures available for this module!
-The module has a workload of 600 hours, which are indiving in contact hours and time for independent study (depending subject and research group.) • 3 Lecturers No lecturers available since there are no courses / lectures for this module!
+1 Module name 48081 Advanced Module 20 ECTS 2 Courses / lectures No courses / lectures available for this module!
+The module has a workload of 600 hours, which are indivi in contact hours and time for independent study (dependin subject and research group.) dually divided ng on the 3 Lecturers No lecturers available since there are no courses / lectures for this module!

 4 Module coordinator Prof. Dr. Rainer Böckmann

 5 Contents The advanced module can be chosen from courses and lectures of the Departments of Biology, Mathematics or Physics.
 It is designated to be a preparation for the Master thesis.
 Beside the work on a scientific project the module can include advanced lectures or special seminars of the respective Department which will be recommended by the advisor.

-6 Learning objectives and skills The students are
+6 Learning objectives and skills The students are familiar with the actual topics of the respective research area able to discuss the actual topics of the research area critically able to understand the modern methods and their application in science able to develop independently complex ideas and strategies able to work and learn independently

 7 Prerequisites none

 8 Integration in curriculum semester: 3

 9 Module compatibility Pflichtmodul Master of Science Integrated Life Sciences: Biology, Biomathematics, Biophysics 20192

 10 Method of examination Oral (30 minutes)

 11 Grading procedure Oral (100%)

 12 Module frequency every semester

-13 Workload in clock hours Contact hours: - h Independent study: - h
+13 Workload in clock hours Contact hours: - Independent study: -

 14 Module duration 1 semester

 15 Teaching and examination language english

 16 Bibliography none

-1 Module name 48071 Introduction to Statistics and Statistical Programming Introduction to statistics and statistical programming 5 ECTS Vorlesung: Introduction to Statistics and Statistical Programming (2 SWS) - Übung: Computer lab classes "Introduction to Statistics and Statistical Programming" (1 SWS) - 2 Courses / lectures Übung: Problem session "Introduction to Statistics and Statistical Programming" (1 SWS) - Tutorium: Review session "Introduction to Statistics and Statistical Programming" (1 SWS) - Review session: participation voluntary 3 Lecturers Prof. Dr. Christophorus Richard
+1 Module name 48071 Introduction to Statistics and Statistical Programming Introduction to statistics and statistical programming 5 ECTS Vorlesung: Introduction to Statistics and Statistical Programming (2 SWS) - Übung: Computer lab classes "Introduction to Statistics and Statistical Programming" (1 SWS) - 2 Courses / lectures Übung: Problem session "Introduction to Statistics and Statistical Programming" (1 SWS) - Tutorium: Review session "Introduction to Statistics and Statistical Programming" (1 SWS) - Review session: participation voluntary • 3 Lecturers Prof. Dr. Christophorus Richard